CrossGeeks/FirebasePushNotificationPlugin/docs/FAQ.md

 <b> 1.
 When subscribing to topics getting error: Failed to subscribe to topic Error Domain=com.google.fcm Code=5 "(null)" </b>

-Add this to you Info.plist:
+Add this to your Info.plist:
 ```xml
 <key>CFBundleURLTypes</key>
 	<array>